AnthonyKhera/BookStoreAPI/README.md

 Welcome to the Book Store API, also known as GeekText!
 This project showcases the creation of a robust REST API with CRUD features designed to manage a book store database.
 Our primary objectives are to empower administrators to add books and authors to the store and enable users to explore the collection and make book purchases.

 ## Features
-- **Admin Features:**
+This application supports the following features.
 - Add books to the store.
 - Manage authors in the database.

-- **User Features:**
 - Browse and search for books by genre, best sellers, average rating, and authors.
 - Create and manage user accounts with username, password, email address, credit card info, and shipping address.
 - Build and maintain a unique cart, displaying book information and the cart's total price.
 - Write comments and leave ratings for books.
 - View all comments and the average rating for a selected book.

 ## Technologies
 This project leverages the following technologies: